 Presbyterian Health Plan, Inc. P.O.
-Box 911594 Denver, CO 80291-1594
+Box 911594 Denver, CO 80291-1594 grace period, we will send you a notice that you have been disenrolled for non-payment for your plan premium and/or penalty.

-If you pay by check and it is returned for insufficient funds, we will send you a letter at the beginning of the following month stating your penalty was due.
+If you pay by check and it is returned for insufficient funds, we will send you a letter at the beginning of the following month stating your plan premium and/or penalty was due.

-• This letter will notify you that you have 60 days to make a payment.
-If we do not receive payment for the insufficient funds check after the first notice, you will receive a second notice.

-• The second notice will notify you that you have 30 days remaining to make payment in full or your coverage will be terminated.
-If you have not paid at the end of the 60-day grace period, we will send you a notice that you have been disenrolled for non-payment for your penalty.
+- This letter will notify you that you have 60 days to make a payment.
+If we do not receive payment for the insufficient funds check after the first notice, you will receive a second notice. - The second notice will notify you that you have 30 days remaining to make payment in full or your coverage will be terminated.
+If you have not paid at the end of the 60-day